Fb11.jpg

 Where can you play Fishbowl?

-Fishbowl launched simultaneously across four platforms on April 2, 2026.
-Here's a quick breakdown of your options:
+Fishbowl released simultaneously across four platforms on April 2, 2026.
+Here's where you can play it:

 Steam Deck verified at launch